benharmonics/GeneralPhysics/README.md

 # General Physics

+The 'Labs' folder contains Jupyter notebooks used for analysis in my lab class from Spring 2021.
+They should be pretty informative.

-Mostly Pluto.jl files, so you need Julia and Pluto to actually run them.
+Besides that, there's just a lot of Pluto.jl files, so you need Julia and Pluto to actually run them.
+I'm gonna put em all on my website eventually.
 Includes:

 ## dftcs.jl
 Using Forward in Time, Centered in Space (FTCS) algorithm to solve the diffusion equation.